Peer Effects in Consideration and Preferences: Conclusion

-This paper offers a rich model of social interactions where the choices of peers can affect the decision of a given agent in different ways.
-In particular, the choices of peers might affect the set of options that the agent ends up considering, the preferences over these options, or both.
+This paper offers a model of interactions in which different types of peers affect the choices of a given agent via different mechanisms.
 We show that these peer effect mechanisms have different behavioral implications in the data.
-This allow us to recover the full network structure.
-In particular, we nonparametrically identify not just the set of connections between the agents, but the type of interactions between them.
-We then use variation in the choices of peers as the main tool to recover the consideration probabilities and the random preferences.
-The identification strategy allows very general forms of heterogeneity across people.
-We propose a consistent estimator of the model parameters and apply it to data on coffee chains expansions in China.
+This allows us to recover the set of connections between the agents and the type of interactions between them.
+The choices of different types of peers act as dual exclusion restrictions and allow us to recover the consideration probabilities and the random preferences.
+We apply the model to data on tea chains expansions in China.
 The empirical application adds to the literature on boundedly rational firms.

-While studying a rather general model, we leave a few interesting variants of our approach for future research.
-Among them, the possibility of strategic behavior where each agent ends up making decisions with the purpose of affecting the consideration set of others.
-We believe this set up could lead to a new model of endogenous social norms or rules within a group of people.
+While studying a rather general model, we leave a few interesting variants for future research, such as forward-looking behavior or the possibility that each agent ends up making decisions with the purpose of affecting the consideration set of others.
+We believe this setup could lead to a new model of endogenous social norms.